LucasButto/Juego-Web/README.md

 ## Usage Instructions

-1. Clone or download this repository to your computer.
+1. Clone this repository to your computer.
 2. Open the `index.html` file in a web browser.
 3. Hover over the circle to score points.
 4. Try to reach 30 points before the time runs out.